IELTS Vocabulary I (Part 3)

 inflammable adj.
 Easily set on fire or excited.

 inflammation n.
-A morbid process in some part of the body characterized by heat, swelling, and pain.
+A morbid process in some part of the body characterised by heat, swelling, and pain.

 inflexible adj.
 That can not be altered or varied.